spanichella/ARIES-story-teller/README.md

 ### 4.2 User Stories Dataset <a name="section4.2"></a>
 The user story dataset was created using a [collection of datasets](https://data.mendeley.com/datasets/7zbk8zsd8y/1) of 50+ requirements each - expressed as user stories - and combining them with randomly selected `NULL` lines from the existing dataset in the original study.
-We used the datasets with names containing 02-04, 08 and 10-14.

 #### Dataset Information
 - The dataset can be found in the corresponding dataset folder as [truth_set_combined-ReqSpec.txt](./datasets/combined/truth_set_combined-ReqSpec.txt)
 - The dataset contains 1215 lines of labeled lines of tab-separated values, including line number, text content, and classification label

 #### Dataset Creation
-- From an existing dataset containing different files of user stories we collected 615 lines of requirements
+- From existing datasets (mentioned above) containing different files of user stories we collected 615 lines of requirements (files g02-04, g08, g10-14; contained in the [sources folder](./datasets/_sources/datasets))
-- We manually labeled the dataset with Functional Requirement (F) and Non-Functional Requirement (A)
+- We manually labeled the dataset as Functional Requirement (`F`) or Non-Functional Requirement (`A`)
 - In order to balance the dataset we added 600 `NULL` lines by randomly selecting matching lines from the dataset [truth_set_study-ReqSpec.txt](./datasets/study/truth_set_study-ReqSpec.txt) of the previous work.
     We used [Microsoft Excel](https://www.microsoft.com/en-ww/microsoft-365/excel) for this by sorting the dataset according to the classifications and shuffling the lines using [random sort in Excel](https://www.ablebits.com/office-addins-blog/2018/01/24/excel-randomize-list-random-sort/).
     We then combined the findings with our gathered user stories and shuffled the dataset again for its final version